WohlSoft/Moondust-Project/Editor/README.md

 The main development tool which allows a creating and editing levels, world map, NPC configurations and providing some maintenance utilities.

-Provides a compatibility layer with the legacy game (when used configuration packages which are following [SMBX64 Standard](http://wohlsoft.ru/pgewiki/SMBX64)).
+Provides a compatibility layer with the legacy game engine (SMBX Engine 1.3) (when used configuration packages which are following [SMBX64 Standard](http://wohlsoft.ru/pgewiki/SMBX64)).

 [More information on the PGE Wiki...](http://wohlsoft.ru/pgewiki/PGE_Editor)